Essenceia/essenceia.github.io/content/projects/blake2.md

 # Testing

-For testing our implementation we are comparing the output of our simulated implementation with the test vector produced by a golden model.
+To test our implementation, we are comparing the output of our simulated implementation with the test vector produced by a golden model.

 In this case our golden model was the `C` implementation of `BLAKE2` found in the appendix of the `RFC7693` specification.

 For more instructions on running the test bench see the [README {{<icon "github">}}](https://github.com/Essenceia/Blake2/blob/46764d1882debe8f61166b7c65b51d4fee945ae4/blake2.v#L276-L383).